 Nature tourism related to bird watching has been a growth market on an international level for several decades.
 There is also great interest in birding among visitors to nature parks and wildlife reserves.

-The hobby of bird watching with its many thousands of active birding enthusiasts is a valuable contributor for the professional of ornithology (bird research).
+The hobby of bird watching with its many thousands of active birding enthusiasts is a valuable contributor of data to the professional ornithology (bird research).
 Bird watchers are often well equipped, with top-of-the-line binoculars, spotting scopes, GPS, camouflaged tents, and extensive knowledge of bird species, and their occurrence in certain areas.

 Bird watchers are the first to notice that the bird population and the distribution of many species are changing.
 Just looking out into your backyard, you have probably noticed that some species are no longer there.